See how much you'll save by switching over to :Different.Learn how

 But how is it better?

-For example, at :Different we charge a flat $100 a month fee for full-service property management.
+For example, at :Different we charge a flat $30 a week (plus GST) fee for full-service property management.

 When you think about it - the true labour cost of managing a $1000/week and $500/week property is relatively equal - so why should you be paying different amounts?